grafana/alloy/docs/sources/collect/opentelemetry-to-lgtm-stack.md

 }
 ```

-To use Loki with basic-auth, which is required with Grafana Cloud Logs, you must configure the [loki.write][] component.
+To use Loki with basic-auth, which is required with Grafana Cloud Logs, you must configure the [`loki.write`][loki.write] component.
 You can get the Loki configuration from the Loki **Details** page in the [Grafana Cloud Portal][].

 ```alloy